leo-huovi/timerapp/README.md

-# An android kotlin timer app ⏰
+# A colorful timer app with multiple themes ⏰🎨

 TimerApp is an Android application focused around the AlarmManager class, and colorful alarm buttons. that allows users to set timers and play alarms after a specified duration.
 It also features a countdown timer that updates in real-time and allows users to play alarms at  different intervals.